kevinlin1/kevinlin1.github.io/teaching.md

 > - Describe a college classroom experience (CSE or otherwise) that was particularly effective or ineffective.
 > - Why would you be an effective TA for this course?
 >
-> The purpose of the personal statement is to make a **logical** argument as to why you would succeed as a TA by demonstrating fluency around the challenges of teaching computer science in the university setting.
+> The purpose of the personal statement is to make a **logical** argument as to why you would succeed as a TA by demonstrating fluency with the challenges of teaching computer science in the university setting.
 I read your personal statement with the intention of sparking conversation around your ideas on computer science education.
 >
 > Note that your personal statement will be seen by all instructors reviewing your application.
 If you're interested in teaching other courses, you may want to tailor your personal statement so that it also makes sense to other instructors.